awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  Each proxy performs connection pooling for the writer instance of its associated RDS or Aurora database\. *Connection pooling* is an optimization that reduces the overhead associated with opening and closing connections and with keeping many connections open simultaneously\.
 This overhead includes memory needed to handle each new connection\.
 It also involves CPU overhead to close each connection and open a new one, such as Transport Layer Security/Secure Sockets Layer \(TLS/SSL\) handshaking, authentication, negotiating capabilities, and so on\.
 Connection pooling simplifies your application logic\.
 You don't need to write application code to minimize the number of simultaneous open connections\.

  Each proxy also performs connection multiplexing, also known as connection reuse\.
-With *multiplexing*, RDS Proxy perform all the operations for a transaction using one underlying database connection, then can use a different connection for the next transaction\.
+With *multiplexing*, RDS Proxy performs all the operations for a transaction using one underlying database connection, then can use a different connection for the next transaction\.
 You can open many simultaneous connections to the proxy, and the proxy keeps a smaller number of connections open to the DB instance or cluster\.
 Doing so further minimizes the memory overhead for connections on the database server\.
 This technique also reduces the chance of "too many connections" errors\.

 ### RDS Proxy security<a name="rds-proxy-security"></a>